 Action-Oriented Learning Methods

-Originally, our primary user groups are businesses, but we are increasingly collaborating with higher learning institutions, which benefit from the action-oriented learning methods.
+Originally, our primary user groups were businesses, but we are increasingly collaborating with higher learning institutions that benefit from action-oriented learning methods.
 And the other way around, the universities can use the framework to build learning games and share knowledge that can be applied in business contexts.